euler-xyz/euler-swap-api/README.md

 # Swagger API docs

-Swagger UI is served at the root.
+Swagger UI is served at the root, it is also available at [swap.euler.finance](https://swap.euler.finance).
 Request and response schemas are also available [here](./src/api/routes/swap/swapModel.ts)

 # Fetching quotes and executing trades